 - 1. Exterior: Wash and wax the boat.
 (Do not wax the non-skid areas).
-Interior: Clean the boat everywhere - Antifouling: Mainhull VC17 M. First wash the bottom of the boat with freshwater, if necessary. high pressure washing, dry it out and apply VC17 M with a lacquer roll.
-You will need approx. 11/2 tin.
+Interior: Clean the boat everywhere - Antifouling: First wash the bottom of the boat with freshwater, if necessary. high pressure washing, dry it out and apply antifouling with a lacquer roll.
+You will need approx. 11/2 or 2 x 0,75 l.

-The centre board has enough antifouling for the first two max three seasons, you will then have lift the boat with a crane or place the boat on some car tyres and turn it from side to side to antifoul the centre board.
+The centre board has enough antifouling for the first two or three seasons, you will then have lift the boat with a crane or place the boat on some car tyres and turn it from side to side to antifoul the centre board.